zenml-io/zenml/README.md

 ### Create machine learning pipelines with minimal code changes

-ZenML is a MLOps framework intended for data scientists or ML engineers looking to standardize machine learning practices within their organizations.
+ZenML is a MLOps framework intended for data scientists or ML engineers looking to standardize machine learning practices.
 Just add `@step` and `@pipeline` to your existing Python functions to get going.
 Here is a toy example:

 ```python
 from zenml import pipeline, step